 The art rug designs are by the British Modernist artist Pip Benveniste (1921- 2010).

-Land Rugs was established in 2011 and is run from Bristol, UK by Benveniste’s son, Mark Vaughan.
-Land Rugs is registered with GoodWeave, a global non-profit organisation working to end child labour in the handmade carpet industry and offering educational opportunities to children.
+Land Rugs was established in 2011 and is run from Bristol, UK.
+We are registered with GoodWeave, a global non-profit organisation working to end child labour in the handmade carpet industry and offering educational opportunities to children, as well as better conditions for adult weavers.
 The GoodWeave label on all our rugs ensures the ethical origins of these beautiful art rugs.
 In 2014 the Nobel Peace Prize was awarded to the founder of GoodWeave, Kailash Satyarthi.
-Land Rugs also sponsors additional educational activities in Nepal from a percentage of its profits.

 Land Rugs has operated and sold art rugs from its Bristol base since January 2011.
 It offers hand-knotted rugs, made in Nepal by craftsmen and women (read about the weaving process) and imported to the UK, or exported from Nepal to any country in the world.

 All our art rug designs are hand woven.
 Though these processes look simple, they all require a high degree of expertise and only the hands that are trained for generations are capable of producing the high quality of weaving that we still see today.